avast/yaramod/docs/rtd/getting_started.rst

 is performance heavy so you should keep the amount of instances low (ideally just one). ``Yaramod`` itself is not thread-safe, so in parallel environment we would suggest you to create one instance per thread or process.

-``Yaramod`` accepts one optional parameter when creating it and that is *import features*.
-This option specify in what kind of rulesets you are interested in and you can choose from:
+``Yaramod`` accepts two optional parameters when creating it and that is *import features* and *modules directory*.
+The first option specify in what kind of rulesets you are interested in and you can choose from:

 * *All current* - This is the default option which provides you with both Avast-specific and VirusTotal-specific symbols.
 * *Everything* - This also includes deprecated functions which should no longer be used.
 * *Basic* - This represents that you are not interested in any additional symbols in your rules.
 * *Avast* - You are interested in basic and Avast-specific symbols.
 * *VirusTotal* - You are interested in basic and VirusTotal-specific symbols.

+The second option enables you to supply custom modules other than YARA upstream modules.
+Simply enter the path to the directory where your modules are stored as `json` files.